 With your eyes closed, shift your attention to the tip of your nose.

 As you breathe in, become aware of the air entering your nostrils.

 As you breathe out, be aware of the sensations of air passing back out.
 Do this several times.

 Repeat several times: breathe in… breathe out… breathe in… breathe out…

 Ideal relaxation: Picture a place (real or imagined) where you can be totally relaxed.

-Resources for Stress and Mental Health lists additional campus, local and national resources.
+For more information, Resources for Stress and Mental Health lists campus, local and national resources.